banalminutiae/Babys-First-Ray-Tracer/README.md

 Learning materials used include the [Ray Tracing in One Weekend Series](https://raytracing.github.io/) and [Handmade Hero](https://handmadehero.org/) on youtube.

-Reflection quality is accurate but only at very high rays per pixel.
+Lambertian reflection quality is accurate but only at very high rays per pixel.
+Rudimentary anti-aliasing is implemented.

 Currently, materials are limited to magnitude of specularity.

 TODO:
+- Refraction as an alternative to reflection for glass properties; currently only metallic materials are supported
 - Load BRDF data to objects.
 - Multithreading and SIMD: At 1024 rays per pixel the image can take up to half an hour to write to.
 - More realistic lighting calculations alongisde authentic light sampling.